 Just what is an arrest, anyway?
 Well, a court that will hear a criminal trial usually insists on having personal control of the defendant.
 Taking someone into custody is the traditional way of achieving this: besides assuring the defendant’s availability, it gives unmistakable notice to anyone present that an action is being commenced.

 There are other methods of compelling attendance.
-The familiar traffic citation is one (possibly just an arrest and immediate release on “own recognizance”).
+The familiar traffic citation is one (though that is possibly just an arrest and immediate release on “own recognizance”).
 For some kinds of action a summons may be served by an officer, or possibly even just sent through the mail.
 Physical arrest though has the appealing advantage of interrupting undesirable behavior: a drunk driver can be taken off the road, for instance.
 Much less frequently, an arrest may secure the availability of a material witness, or the safety of someone who is under threat.

 From watching TV, either crime dramas or the evening news, you might think that arrest is just the kickoff event for punishment adminstered by the police.
 Public figures have even been heard to support the idea that suspects should be roughed up a bit.
 This notion conflicts, however, with the way that our justice system is set up to work.
 The arresting officer is not allowed to decide whom to punish, or how — that’s the job of the court.
 And yet, in the movies or on the news, we see officers inflicting pain or even death, as though it were routine.